rust-lang/regex/README.md

 ### Usage: enable SIMD optimizations

 SIMD optimizations are enabled automatically on Rust stable 1.27 and newer.
+For nightly versions of Rust, this requires a recent version with the SIMD features stabilized.

 ### Usage: a regular expression parser